Check Your Panoply

 In the word of God, the truth is safeguarded by repetition.
 This is the method used by His spirit in order to teach us the very words which match the spiritual blessings which He lavishes on us.
-Thus we are afforded the privilege of communicating with Him on every occasion, without worrying, praying and giving thanks in everything in spiritual understanding.
+Thus we are afforded the privilege of communicating with Him on every occasion, without worrying, praying, and giving thanks for everything in spiritual understanding.
 Peace and joy in holy spirit enables us to lead a mild and quiet life in all devoutness and gravity (1 Tim).

 In 1 Thessalonians, praying unintermittingly is closely linked with rejoicing always and giving thanks in everything.
-In Ephesians the emphasis is on every prayer and petition, every occasion, all perseverance, and all the saints.
+In Ephesians, the emphasis is on every prayer and petition, every occasion, all perseverance, and all the saints.
 This universality of prayer as to mode, time, and with regard to persons is even more evident in the Greek where these words read: pasees, panti, pasee, and pantoon.
 All of this contributes to our spiritual vigilance and our harmony with God which is so pleasing to Him.

 SLAVING FOR CHRIST